absmach/propeller-docs/docs/getting-started.md

 [![asciicast](https://asciinema.org/a/8oYuONLQkvuJ3jdjYdVH97qxH.svg)](https://asciinema.org/a/8oYuONLQkvuJ3jdjYdVH97qxH)

-This will output a response like the following
+This will output a response like the following:

 ```bash
 Successfully created config.toml file
 ```

-If you are running manager and proplet using docker you will need to copy the `config.toml` file to the `docker/config.toml` file.
+If you are running manager and proplet using Docker, you will need to copy the `config.toml` file to the `docker/config.toml` file.
 Then uncomment volume mapping lines in the `docker-compose.yml` file.
-After that you can run `make start-supermq` to start the SuperMQ docker container.
+After that you can run `make start-supermq` to start the SuperMQ Docker container.

 The `config.toml` file will be created in the current directory.
 This file contains the credentials for the user, domain, manager client, proplet client, and manager channel.
 It will look something like this: